paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 <span style="font-variant:small-caps;">Last updated: 30 May 2023</span>

-HandBrake is a free, open source video transcoder that you can use on a Mac, Windows, and Linux.
+HandBrake is a free, open source video transcoder that you can use on Mac, Windows, and Linux systems.

 ## Installation options